 Day six we visit the Saumur Tank Museum en route to final hotel.
 Dinner in a local restaurant is included this evening.

 Approx riding stats: Total 1000 miles; longest day 195 miles; no motorways

 Price £995 per person in a shared room, £1375 for a single room – this includes:-

-- Experienced British guides throughout the trip – who speak French !
+- Experienced British guide throughout the trip – who speaks French !

 - Hotel accommodation with en-suite facilities and breakfasts for 6 nights

 - Evening meals with wine on 3 nights

-- Entry to the Grand Bunker, Pegasus Bridge Museum, St Mere Eglise Airborne Museum, “Espadon” submarine, Oradour sur-Glane Memorial Centre, Saumur Tank Museum, Museum at Montormel
+- Entry to Pegasus Bridge Museum, St Mere Eglise Airborne Museum, “Espadon” submarine, Oradour sur-Glane Memorial Centre, Saumur Tank Museum, Museum at Montormel

 - Tour Information Pack (to include itinerary, hotels, explanation of marker system, contact details etc.)